fifthsegment/Wpress-Extractor/README.md

 ## I'm not very technical - How to use this thing?
 ### Windows Instructions

+Simply download the extractor then drop your.wpress file onto the executable (Wpress-extractor.exe).

+OR

 1. Download the extractor
 2. Create a directory where you wish your files to be extracted to
 3. Copy the downloaded extractor to that directory